Student Artist Competition

 Preliminary Round

-3 Keyboard 3 Voice
+- 3 Keyboard

-3 Woodwind 3 Brass and Percussion 3 Strings
+- 3 Brass and Percussion

-- The format for the preliminary round and criteria for advancing students to the final round is at the discretion of each individual area.
+- The format of the preliminary audition and the criteria for advancing students are determined by each area.

 FINAL ROUND